kevinhangkh/meeting-rooms/README.md

-# Getting Started with Create React App
+# Book a meeting room

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It's written in Typescript using React framework.

-## Available Scripts
+## Scripts

 In the project directory, you can run: